gregqz/rvdata2Parserf/README.md

 I would like to thank the following

 - ekoneko for providing the inital script
-- Stackoverflow Uuer marcus erronius with https://stackoverflow.com/questions/11728120/marshaling-and-undefined-attributes-classes
+- Stackoverflow user marcus erronius with https://stackoverflow.com/questions/11728120/marshaling-and-undefined-attributes-classes
 - HBGames.org users: vgvgf,Raku, and trebor777 for figuring out the implementation of the RPG::Table object http://www.hbgames.org/forums/viewtopic.php?t=49838#